muratkeremozcan/next-app-mosh/notes.md

 App routing is setup under `./app`

 By default all components in the `./app` folder are server components.
-If we want to make them client components, `use client`
+If we want to make them client components, `'use client'` at the top of the file.

 ### Why use server components?